pxlit-projects/project-LaurensWertelaersPXL/architecture/architecture.md

 ## Synchronous communications:
 ### Newsarticle-service:
--Is used by reviewservice when approving or disapproving a newsarticle.
+- Is used by reviewservice when approving or disapproving a newsarticle.
--Is used by commentservice when creating a comment.
+- Is used by commentservice when creating a comment.

 #### Review-service:
--When approving or disapproving a newsarticle, the reviewservice calls the newsarticleservice to change the articlestatus in the newsarticleservice.
+- When approving or disapproving a newsarticle, the reviewservice calls the newsarticleservice to change the articlestatus in the newsarticleservice.
--When approving or disapporing a newsarticle, the reviewservice calls the notificationservice to create a notification in the notificationservice.
+- When approving or disapporing a newsarticle, the reviewservice calls the notificationservice to create a notification in the notificationservice.

 #### Comment-service:
--When creating a comment, the commentservice calls the newsarticleservice to check if the newsarticle exists and if its status is approved.
+- When creating a comment, the commentservice calls the newsarticleservice to check if the newsarticle exists and if its status is approved.

 #### Notification-service:
--Is used by reviewservice when approving/disapproving to create a notification in the notificationservice.
+- Is used by reviewservice when approving/disapproving to create a notification in the notificationservice.

 ## API Gateway-service
--All microservices use this microservice to expose their APIs.
+- All microservices use this microservice to expose their APIs.

 ## Config-service
--All microservices use this microservice to get their configuration files from on startup.
+- All microservices use this microservice to get their configuration files from on startup.

 ## Databases
--Each microservice uses a MySQL database that is each running in a docker container.
+- Each microservice uses a MySQL database that is each running in a docker container.
 These databases are started by the docker-compose.yml file.